-Jennifer Lopez Wears Tantalizingly Short Dress On ARod Date Night In Florida
+Jennifer Lopez Wears Tantalizingly Short Dress On A-Rod Date Night In Florida

 “He is adamant that his woman be fit and work hard at it, and this is not even an issue with Lopez, who is beyond gorgeous and works to stay that way.”

 Apparently, love does cost a thing.
-The Shades of Blue actress and retired MLB player have been spending quality time together as of late.
-Recently, they arrived back to the states after jetting off to the Bahamas where Jennifer dropped some mad money on the romantic getaway, according to snoopers.
+The Shades of Blue actress and the retired MLB player have been spending quality time together as of late.
+Recently, they arrived back to the states after jetting off to the Bahamas, where Jennifer dropped some mad money on the romantic getaway, according to snoopers.

 Insiders said Jennifer Lopez and A-Rod enjoyed the sun and surf at Bakers Bay Golf & Ocean Club on Great Guana Cay in the Abaco Islands.
 Jenny is said to have hopped on a private jet in Los Angeles to Miami to scoop up Alex.
 Next, they jetted off to the exclusive island resort in the Bahamas.
 The cute couple then hired a limousine to their vacation accommodations.
-Price tag for transportation: roughly $50,000 — give or take a thousand.
+The price tag for transportation: roughly $50,000 — give or take a thousand.

-Lopez and Rodriguez reportedly met backstage at one of Jennifer’s Las Vegas shows where she is a currently performing as part of a residency.
+Lopez and Rodriguez reportedly met backstage at one of Jennifer’s Las Vegas shows, where she is a currently performing as part of a residency.
 The ex-Yankee “swept her off her feet,” said an insider.

 Friends say the couple is perfect for one another.
 They are both divorced and are separately raising two children from previous relationships.
-Alex recently split from 23andMe CEO, Anne Wojcicki, and Jennifer parted company with her backup dancer, Casper Smart.
-However, for a minute, she was linked to cross-platform cultural rapper phenomenon, Drake.
+Alex recently split from 23andMe CEO Anne Wojcicki, and Jennifer parted company with backup dancer Casper Smart.
+However, for a minute, she was linked to cross-platform cultural rapper phenomenon Drake.

-Jenny was married to singer, Marc Anthony, for 10 years before their relationship ended in divorce in 2014.
+Jenny was married to singer Marc Anthony for 10 years before their relationship ended in divorce in 2014.
 The pair has two children together: 9-year-old twins Emme and Maximilian.

 How does Jennifer Lopez’s dress rate among her endless list of digs?